Bernice Cross: Later life and work

 In 1950 and for the remainder of her productive life Cross continued to exhibit at the Whyte, Bader, and Barnett Aden galleries in Washington, D.C.
-In 1951 she had one show in New York, a solo exhibition at the Bertha Schaefer Gallery.
-In the late 1950s she participated in an innovative scheme called the Art Rental Gallery which allowed people to rent works with option to buy.
-She also exhibited at the Washington Workshop Art Center (where she was teaching), at the Corcoran Gallery, and at the AC-BAW Gallery in Mount Vernon, New York.
-The last-named is a community-based artists' cooperative founded in 1976 and still operating.
+In 1951 she had a solo show at the Bertha Schaefer Gallery in New York.
+In the late 1950s she participated in an innovative scheme called the Art Rental Gallery which allowed people to rent works with an option to buy.
+She also exhibited at the Washington Workshop Art Center (where she was teaching); at the Corcoran Gallery; and at the AC-BAW Gallery in Mount Vernon, New York, a community-based artists' cooperative founded in 1976 and still operating today.

 Cross's style changed little from the 1940s through the end of her productive years.
 As one critic put it, she had a distinctive style that was "unaffected by abstract expressionism or any of the other 'isms' that have swept the country."
-As well as fanciful figures and still lifes, she produced a growing number of portraits.
+Along with fanciful figures and still lifes, she increasingly produced portraits.
 The imaginary characters and vases of flowers were sharply drawn, colorful, and richly textured while the portraits tended to be dark, almost monochrome, and seen as ghostlike, inhabiting a cold grey, dreamlike environment.
-Her paintings enjoyed favorable reviews by critics in Washington and New York, but in 1956 one critic wrote that her colors were sometimes too thin and other times too bright, "destroying otherwise mysterious and evocative compositions."
-Those who appreciated her work praised her originality, creative imagination, sense of humor, and love of fantasy and they drew attention to the surface effects she employed.
-One wrote of the manner in which her naïveté contrasted sharply with her evident sophistication, "both esoteric and refined."
+Her paintings enjoyed favorable reviews by critics in Washington and New York, but in 1956 one critic wrote that her colors were sometimes too thin and other times too bright, "destroying otherwise mysterious and evocative compositions".
+Those who appreciated her work praised her originality, creative imagination, sense of humor, and love of fantasy, and they drew attention to the surface effects she employed.
+One wrote that her naïveté contrasted sharply with her evident sophistication, "both esoteric and refined".